“Never whine, never complain, never make excuses.” - John Wooden

 One of our goals at CFQS is to create a complaint-free gym.
 We are trying to cultivate a positive environment which will inspire, motivate, and challenge everyone to push themselves to be better.
 Cultivating this environment is the result of a communal effort.
 Every time you show up to the gym you are actively participating as a member of the CFQS family.
 Members of CFQS recognize that more gets accomplished as a team and when you support others, they will support you.
 Through your words and actions you have an opportunity to support and encourage the people around you, or to do the opposite.

 The most common reason people complain is that it is a pernicious habit.
 Once you become accustomed to complaining all the time, it becomes like breathing.
-One of the most common reasons we complain is to connect to other people.
+Another reason we complain is to connect with other people.
 It may seem counter-intuitive, but making a complaint about something little can seem like a good and easy conversation-starter.
-People can often find common ground over things they dislike, or the shared experience of discomfort (burpees suck, the weather is bad, etc.)
+People can often find common ground over things they dislike, or the shared experience of discomfort (burpees suck, the weather is bad, etc.) If you catch yourself complaining just to make small-talk or to fill time, consider the negative impact it has on yourself and the people around you.

 Strategies to reduce complaining: